otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-01-git-javascript/README.md

 ### 2.1 Node.js

-Node.js is an open-source JavaScript runtime environment that lets you execute JavaScript outside a web browser.
-It is built on Chrome's V8 engine and is primarily used for backend development.
-We will use Node.js to run and test code directly in the terminal.
+Node.js lets you run JavaScript outside a browser.
+Your API will run in Node.js.

 📖 Reference: [nodejs.org](https://nodejs.org/en/)